Meeco/docs/guides/api-guides/credentials/credential-schemas.md

 Note that the `$id` property of the JSON Schema is set by the platform.
 When one is present in the schema, it will be overridden.

-Also note that `https://json-schema.org/draft/2020-12/schema` a prefferred version but `https://json-schema.org/draft/2019-09/schema` and `https://json-schema.org/draft-07/schema` are supported as well.
+Also note that `https://json-schema.org/draft/2020-12/schema` a preferred version but `https://json-schema.org/draft/2019-09/schema` and `https://json-schema.org/draft-07/schema` are supported as well.

 ### Verifiable Credential formats